FRIDAUS-A/alx-system_engineering-devops/0x00-shell_basics/README.md

 7. you are asked to move betty from /tmp/ to /tmp/my_first_directory.
 8. you are asked to remove betty.
 9. you are asked to remove my_first_directory.
+10. you are asked to go back to your previous directory.
+11. you are askex to list the files and subdirectory in your working directory, parent of your working directory and /boot directory.